Virtual and Recorded

 In Person: Luncheon, Guildford Ballroom (Full Conference Attendees Only)

-Virtual and Recorded
+Online and Recorded

-In Person, Virtual, and Recorded
+In Person, Livestreamed, and Recorded

-Our ever-popular first-page reads panel is back in person!
+Our ever-popular first-page reads panel is back!

 Mary Robinette Kowal reads your first page submissions aloud to our panel of agents.
 When they'd stop reading if your page was a submission, Mary Robinette stops reading, and we hear why they agents said they'd stop.